marmelab/react-admin/useList.md

     refetch, // a function that throws an error, as refetch doesn't make sense for local data } = getGetList({ data });
 ```

 ## `filterCallback`

 Property for custom filter definition.
-Being able to apply more complex filters using operators
+Lets you apply local filters to the fetched data.

 ```jsx
 const { data } = useList({